-The key to successful Pinterest marketing lies in designing pinterest images that users love.
+The key to successful Pinterest marketing lies in designing Pinterest pins that users love.
 Do you agree or not?
-You will learn how to create Pinterest images in this post but let’s look at the other side of pinterest success.
+You will learn how to create Pinterest images in this post but let’s look at the other side of Pinterest success.

 There are always hot discussions on facebook groups about Pinterest weirdness, and sudden traffic avalanche.
 If you are part of Facebook groups, you already know what I’m talking about.